Welcome to our Meeting

 Our Meeting house is close to Reading’s busy town centre

 On Sundays, about 60 people meet in Quaker Worship.
 There is no programme or leader: anyone may speak if they feel called to do so, but often Meetings for Worship are largely silent.
 Children come to the start of the Meeting, before joining their own programmes.
 There are hot drinks and a chance to talk to people after the Meeting, sometimes followed by a speaker or discussion.
 All are welcome.

 A smaller group meets for Worship each Wednesday lunchtime.
 Hot drinks are provided afterwards, and you are welcome to bring your lunch.
-On Fridays, the Quaker chaplain holds a short Meeting for Worship at the Reading University Chaplaincy centre.
-All are welcome at these Meetings.
+On Fridays, the Quaker chaplain holds a short Meeting for Worship for students and staff at the Reading University Chaplaincy centre.

 Full details of Meetings for Worship and other upcoming events are in the calendar below